Murder of Kamarie Holland: Arrest and charges

-After his arrest, 37-year-old Jeremy Williams was charged with capital murder of a child under the age of 14.
-He subsequently faced additional charges of capital murder during a kidnapping and capital murder during a rape; the offence of capital murder carries either life without parole or the death penalty under Alabama state law.
-Russell County Chief Deputy District Attorney Rick Chancey also expressed that the prosecution would seek the death penalty, once further investigations were conducted in this case.
-It was further revealed that Williams was formerly charged in a child abuse case.
+After his arrest, 37-year-old Jeremy Williams was charged with capital murder of a child under the age of 14 years.
+He subsequently faced additional charges of capital murder during a kidnapping and capital murder during a rape; the offense of capital murder carries either life without parole or the death penalty under Alabama state law.
+Russell County Chief Deputy District Attorney Rick Chancey also said the prosecution would seek the death penalty, once further investigations were conducted in this case.
+It was further revealed that Williams had formerly been charged in a child abuse case.
 He was first charged in 2009 and acquitted by a jury in 2012.

-On December 28, 2021, Siple was arrested as an alleged co-offender of her daughter's death.
+On December 28, 2021, Siple was arrested as an alleged co-offender in her daughter's death.
 On December 29, 2021, a day after her arrest, 35-year-old Kristy Siple was charged with one count each of sex trafficking, felony murder during a kidnapping, felony murder during rape, and felony murder during sodomy.
-Before the revelation of her involvement in the rape-murder of Holland, Siple took part in an interview and under the pretense of a mournful and heartbroken mother, she tearfully claimed that Holland was the essence of her life, and could not process what happened to her.
+Before the revelation of her involvement in the rape-murder of Holland, Siple took part in an interview, and under the pretense of a mournful and heartbroken mother, she tearfully claimed that Holland had been the essence of her life, and could not process what happened to her.

-In March 2022, a Russell County grand jury formally indicted both Williams and Siple for their respective charges of murder and other offences pertaining to the rape and murder of Holland.
-Williams was indicted on eight charges, including four counts of capital murder for kidnapping, rape, sodomy and for killing someone under the age of 14, as well as sex trafficking (two counts), producing child pornography and abuse of a corpse.
+In March 2022, a Russell County grand jury formally indicted both Williams and Siple for their respective charges of murder and other offenses pertaining to the rape and murder of Holland.
+Williams was indicted on eight charges, including four counts of capital murder for kidnapping, rape, and sodomy and for killing someone under the age of 14 years, as well as sex trafficking (two counts), producing child pornography, and abuse of a corpse.
 Siple was indicted on three counts of felony murder and two counts of sex trafficking.